hostbuster/NodeFlowLLVM/README.md

 - **JSON Configuration**: Flows are defined in `devicetrigger_addition.json` (nodes, connections, parameters like key triggers and random intervals).
 - **Real-Time Updates**: Outputs update dynamically on key presses and on periodic random triggers.
 - **LLVM Compilation**: Generates optimized native code with a DSL-like `run_flow` entry point for easy integration.
-- **ncurses Integration**: Real-time keyboard input for interactive terminal applications.
 - **WebSocket Streaming (optional)**: Stream node updates and sums to a web UI via Simple-WebSocket-Server.
+  - The web UI also sends input events (simulate devices) to the core.

 ### Why LLVM + a DSL